USB-serial adapters on Windows / WSL

 adduser $(whoami) dialout

-The device must show in Windows Device Manager → USB Devices → Ports.
 If so, try in WSL terminal, (assuming device is on COM 5 for this example):

 chmod 666 /dev/ttyS5

-• If plugging in a different unit of the same type of device, it may likely also get a new COM port number (e.g. two Red Pitayas, even if sequentially plugged into the same USB port, may well get different COM port numbers).
+The COM port number can change upon plugging in the same device, especially if replugging into a different physical USB port on the PC.
+If plugging in a different unit of the same type of device, it may likely also get a new COM port number.
+Distinct devices of the same model, even if sequentially plugged into the same USB port may get different COM port numbers.

 If the device doesn’t show up in Device Manager → Ports, see if it was mistakenly enabled as a Mouse or Human Interface Device.
 If so, unplug and replug your device.